Four Caribbean officials banned for corruption

 Bin Hammam withdrew his candidacy before the presidential vote, allowing Sepp Blatter to be re-elected for a fourth successive term as head of soccer's world governing body.

-Several Caribbean officials described receiving brown envelopes containing $40,000 in cash at the meeting.
+Several officials described receiving brown envelopes containing $40,000 (25,300 pounds) in cash at CFU meeting.

 PROBATIONARY PERIOD